Ergo-Lend/exle-dot/docs/DeveloperGuide/index.md

 : A common module where generics are stored and are shared between many modules.
 - **Exle Chain**
 : A system that runs transactions against the blockchain in a concurrent and chained manner.
+- **Exle Pay**
+: Ergo Pay transaction Handling
+- **Tx Handler**
+: Handles transactions that needs to be processed

+## Implementing a new Loan Feature
+Implementing a new loan feature would require a few components.
+1. Contracts
+2. Boxes
+3. Txs
+4. Tx Handlers

 ## Before Submitting PR
 run: